 Best plant-based sources of Vitamin B12: fortified foods such as plant milks, soy products, and cereals and some nutritional yeast.

 Calcium: The recommended intake of calcium per day for adults ranges from 1000 to 1200 milligrams.
 People usually THINK they’re getting enough calcium from dairy, but this is information is misleading.
-Be sure to read this article about why dairy is NOT a good source of calcium.
+Be sure to read this article, "Is Milk Good for Our Bones?" about why dairy is NOT a good source of calcium.

 There are great plant-based sources of calcium for people eating plant-based diet.
 Not only are adequate calcium levels important for bone and teeth health, this mineral is also crucial for a number of other bodily functions, including blood clotting, the regulation of hormones and enzymes, the relaxation and contraction of blood vessels and muscles, and the transmission of nerve impulses.